-3.5 Space
+3.4 Space

-Most class teaching will be held in Wettons Terrace, or the electronic studios in the North Tower.
+Most class teaching will be held in Wettons Terrace and Wettons Annexe, including the new electronic studios in Wettons Terrace.
 Some performance classes are held in the Picture Gallery or Boiler House.
-Instrumental and vocal tuition, as well as your own instrumental and vocal practice, will be held in Woodlands Building and Cottage, as well as
+Instrumental and vocal tuition, as well as your own instrumental and vocal practice, will be held in Woodlands Building and Cottage.

-Engineer's Cottage.
 For more details, see section 5.1 Facilities.